-The characteristics of the connection between the TCP sender and receiver can be seen in the mobility pattern profile shown in Figure 4(a) (see [17] for similar details on all of the patterns).
+The characteristics of the connection between the TCP sender and receiver can be seen in the mobility pattern profile shown in Figure 5(a) (see [19] for similar details on all of the patterns).
 The ticks shown at the top of the profile mark the points in the pattern at which the minimum path between the TCP sender and receiver changed.
 The curve shows the minimum path length (distance) in hops between the sender and receiver for the duration of the pattern.
-Notice that a change in the minimum path is not always caused by a change in path length (e.g. at the 0.28 mark in Figure 4(a)), because the nodes on the path may change even though the total number of hops stays the same.
+Notice that a change in the minimum path length (e.g. at the 0.28 mark in Figure 5(a)), because the nodes on the path may change even though the total number of hops stays the same.

-The other curves in Figure 4 show the mean throughput over the TCP connection (averaged over 1 second) for each of the four mean node speeds.
+The other curves in Figure 5 show the mean throughput over the TCP connection (averaged over 1 second) for each of the four mean node speeds.
 Note that, as mentioned in Section 2, the sequence of moves that each node makes is identical, regardless of the mean speed.

-The only difference is that a distance covered by a node, say x, over time t, such as in figure (b), takes x a time of t/2 to cover in figure (c).
+The only difference is that a distance covered by a node, say x, over time t, such as in figure (b), takes xa time of t/2 to cover in figure (c).
 This is analogous to a movie in which the time taken to show the same number of frames at rate r takes half the time to show at rate 2r.
-Thus, the mobility pattern profile shown in (a) can be used as a reference point for the other curves in Figure 4.
-Note that the variations in the throughput for curves (b) - (e) are correlated to the path length in (a)because of the effect shown in Figure 1, which we discussed earlier.
-Also note that DSR does not always use the minimum path when one is available, as seen around the 1450s mark of Figure 4(b).
+Thus, the mobility pattern profile shown in (a) can be used as a reference point for the other curves in Figure 5.
+Note that the variations in the throughput for curves (b) - (e) are correlated to the path length in (a) because of the effect shown in Figure 1, which we discussed earlier.
+Also note that DSR does not always use the minimum path when one is available, as seen around the 1450s mark of Figure 5(b).

-Discussion of Figure 4(c) In the 10 m/s run, the routing protocol uses symmetric forward and reverse routes (of optimal length) between the TCP sender and receiver for the first 50s of the simulation, resulting in good initial throughput.
+Discussion of Figure 5(c) In the 10 m/s run, the routing protocol uses symmetric forward and reverse routes (of optimal length) between the TCP sender and receiver for the first 50s of the simulation, resulting in good initial throughput.

 However, the sequence of path changes around the 50s mark causes the TCP sender to back-off, from which it fails to recover, until the final 30s of the simulation.
-The details of the packet activity around the moment at which the initial back-off occurs is shown in Figure 5.
+The details of the packet activity around the moment at which the initial back-off occurs is shown in Figure 6.
 Leading up to the failure, the forward and reverse routes are symmetric and optimal in length (two hops).
 Around the 50.4s mark, the route breaks (because of mobility) at the link between the intermediate node and the TCP receiver.
 This results in the queuing of nearly a full window of packets at the intermediate node.
 The intermediate node salvages the queued packets, then successfully delivers them to the receiver on a new forward route (seen around the 50.58s mark).
 After detecting the failed link, the receiver chooses a new reverse route for sending acknowledgments, which is different than the forward route.
+However, the reverse route that it chooses is also stale, so several acknowledgments are lost before salvaging results in the arrival of two of the acknowledgments at the TCP sender around the 50.72s mark.
+These acknowledgments trigger a burst of packets from the sender, which are immediately queued by the forwarding node at the next hop in the path, because, although the reverse route is good, the forward route is now broken by mobil-